En Espanol | With ballots-by-mail available for all registered voters, Arizona makes it easy to safely vote from home during the coronavirus pandemic:

 - Arizona Corporate Commission: 3 of 5 seats

-This story was updated on Oct.
-15 with more information about Arizona's voter registration window.
+This story was updated on Nov.
+2 with more information about how to drop off a mail-in ballot in person.
 Voting rules and procedures may change before Election Day.
 We’ll update this story if they do, so bookmark this page and check back.

 AARP is urging older Americans to ask the candidates 5 key questions:

 - Just over half of all older Social Security beneficiaries rely on the program for at least 50 percent of their income.
 If elected, how will you ensure that current and future Social Security benefits are not cut as part of deficit reduction?

 - Half of the people with traditional Medicare spend at least a sixth of their income on health care.
 If elected, how will you protect Medicare from benefit cuts, as well as lower health care costs and ensure seniors continue receiving the affordable health care they have earned?

 - Unemployment during the coronavirus crisis reached the highest levels since the Great Depression, and older Americans have been affected disproportionately.
 If elected, how will you help Americans over the age of 50 recover economically from the effects of the coronavirus?

 - Americans pay the highest prescription drug prices in the world.
 If elected, how will you cut prescription drug prices for all Americans?